ngxs/store/docs/plugins/hmr.md

 - `autoClearLogs` - Clear logs after each refresh (default value is `true`).
 - `deferTime` - Deferred time before loading the old state (default value is `100` ms);
-- `persistAfterDestroy` - Additionally persist state when the AppModule is disposed (default value is `false`).
+- `restorePreDestroySnapshot` - After reloading, restore the state that was captured before the AppModule was disposed (default value is `false`).

 ```ts
 import('@ngxs/hmr-plugin').then(plugin => {